 - You can also add a button widget in the window to close it.
-Use Set link in the button settings, and you can link the button to a page to close it.
-If you need to set several pages to open with one window, or buttons on different pages link to one window, linking to one specific page is not very practical for these conditions, so you can set the link to the current page to go back to the page that activates the window.
+Use Set link in the button settings, and link the button to a page to close it.
+If you need to set several pages to open with one window, or buttons on different pages link to one window, linking to one specific page is not practical for these conditions, so you can set the link to the current page to go back to the page that activates the window.

 Although you can set buttons on a window to link to another window in the app, it's not a recommended configuration.

 - Animation—Add animation for the window and for its contained widget.

 - Mask color—Choose a color for the mask that fills the space around the window.
 Only fixed windows have this option.

 - Background—Choose a fill color or image for the window background.
 Use the Quick style button to select from preset designs that coordinate with the app's theme.

 - Border—Choose the color, style, and width for the window border.
 You can change the radius size to shape the window corners.
 Use the Quick style button to select from preset designs that coordinate with the app's theme.

 - Box shadow—Add a shadow effect around the window.
 Use the Quick style button to select from preset designs, or use the following settings: